 After updating the files, the following steps will update the database, gems, and other necessary changes.
 Note that seek:upgrade may take longer than usual if you have data stored that points to remote content.

-cd .. && cd seek #this is to allow RVM to pick up the ruby and gemset changes bundle install --deployment bundle exec rake seek:upgrade bundle exec rake assets:precompile # this task will take a while
+cd . #this is to allow RVM to pick up the ruby and gemset changes gem install bundler bundle install bundle exec rake seek:upgrade bundle exec rake assets:precompile # this task will take a while

 Earlier upgrade notes

-For details of how to upgrade to 1.2.x and for earlier versions please visit Upgrades between earlier versions
+For details of how to upgrade between earlier versions please visit Upgrades between earlier versions